rbowsley/lamplighthelp/source/26-5-0_Matching_Module_Publishing_volunteering_opportunity_records_to_a_website.markdown

-# 26.5.0 Matching Module - Publishing {{volunteering_opportunity}} records to a website
+# 26.5.0 Matching Module - Publishing {{volunteering opportunity}} records to a website

-> Create 'feeds' - an easy way to embed a searchable list of {{volunteering opportunity}} records on your website or elsewhere
+> Create 'API feeds' - an easy way to embed a searchable list of {{volunteering opportunity}} records on your website or elsewhere

 The Matching Module includes the ability to publish {{volunteering opportunity}} records externally.
 This is separate to the publishing module, and does not require it to work.
 The easiest way to do this is to create 'feeds' - embeddable widgets that you can copy and paste into your website quickly and easily.
 You set up these feeds with a few starting criteria within {{Lamplight}} as a system administrator.